 “Rather than using one particular method for strengthening our team, we focus on creating an environment that fosters team spirit and communication.
 We organize after hours drinks and hangouts, and develop a culture that encourages everyone to speak up and take part in the big decisions for the company.

 Team traditions can do wonders, no matter how trivial they seem: we have a team lunch every Friday, celebrate birthdays and other important dates, and celebrate one of our national holidays together.
 All of this has contributed to a more cohesive and a close-knit team.”

 Unconventional business meetings

-Some companies use their business meetings to improve teamwork within the organisation by making them fun and laid-back.
-James Lloyd-Townshend, CEO of Frank Recruitment Group, believes that bringing teams together in an informal environment improves teamwork, strengthens bonds, and bolsters morale - which is why he decided to spice up company’s monthly meetings.
+Some companies use their business meetings to improve teamwork within the organization by making them fun and laid-back.
+James Lloyd-Townshend, CEO of Frank Recruitment Group believes that bringing teams together in an informal environment improves teamwork, strengthens bonds, and bolsters morale - which is why he decided to spice up the company’s monthly meetings.

 ”One unusual method we’ve introduced is “First Thursdays”: we start off our monthly business meetings with a business review, promotions, and awards - and then move on to an open bar event.